-Hello, I’m Alan Nicholls and I’m a Registered Bankruptcy Trustee, Company Liquidator, and a Chartered Accountant.
+Hello, I’m Alan Nicholls and I’m a Registered Bankruptcy Trustee and a Chartered Accountant.
 So that you can have the chance to read some right information, I’d like to tell you about bankruptcy from my perspective.

 People tell me every day that they want to pay their debts, but just can’t.